FTBpro/count-von-count/README.md

 #Counting Configuration

 As mentioned earlier,`config/voncount.config` file is the heart of the system, and determines what gets count and how.
-Let's go over the different configration options.
+Let's go over the different configuration options.

 ##Counting Options